Fuzhou Boat Dwellers: Society

-Traditionally, Fuzhou Tanka people lived on boats in most of their lives.
+Traditionally, Fuzhou Boat Dwellers people lived on boats in most of their lives.
 They were severely discriminated by land-living Fuzhounese residents.
 Their life depended on fishing and ferrying, and most of them remained poor and uneducated.
-Fuzhou Tanka people had a rich tradition of folk music, especially call and response.
+Fuzhou Boat Dwellers had a rich tradition of folk music, especially call and response.
 They also had different views on chastity and remarriage from the land-living Han Chinese.
 Pre-marital sex and remarriage were not restricted in their society.
-Due to the discriminatory policy imposed by the land-living Han majority, Fuzhou Tanka were forced to dress themselves in a humble way to show their inferiority to the land residents.
+Due to the discriminatory policy imposed by the land-living Han majority, Fuzhou Boat Dwellers were forced to dress themselves in a humble way to show their inferiority to the land residents.

-By the second half of the 19th century, many Tanka people had already been converted to Roman Catholicism.
-Some of these Catholic Tanka consequently moved onto land under the protection of the Catholic Church.
+By the second half of the 19th century, many Boat Dwellers had already been converted to Roman Catholicism.
+Some of these Catholic Boat Dwellers consequently moved onto land under the protection of the Catholic Church.

 In the Republican era, the ethnic egalitarianism was guaranteed by law.
-Since the 1950s, the city officials began to resettle Fuzhou Tanka to land dwellings.
-As a result, many Fuzhou Tanka villages were built along the Min River and the coast.
-Nowadays, most Fuzhou Tanka people have abandoned their traditional waterborne lives and intermarriage is common.
-Their traditions, such as Fuzhou Tanka folk music, are under threat as well.
+Since the 1950s, the city officials began to resettle Fuzhou Boat Dwellers to land dwellings.
+As a result, many Fuzhou Boat Dwellers villages were built along the Min River and the coast.
+Nowadays, most Fuzhou Boat Dwellers have abandoned their traditional waterborne lives and intermarriage is common.
+Their traditions, such as Fuzhou Boat Dweller folk music, are under threat as well.

-Discrimination against Fuzhou Tanka
+Discrimination against Fuzhou Boat Dwellers

-Tanka land dwellings built in the mid-20th century in Luoyuan County, Fuzhou, China.
+Boat Dweller land dwellings built in the mid-20th century in Luoyuan County, Fuzhou, China.

-Before acceptance, the Fuzhou Tanka were generally considered by land Fuzhou residents as mean, unhygienic, ugly and inferior.
+Before acceptance, the Fuzhou Boat Dwellers were generally considered by land Fuzhou residents as mean, unhygienic, ugly and inferior.
 They were not allowed to dwell on land, receive education, wear silk clothes or work in government or army.
 In some areas, they were even forbidden to walk on land; otherwise, they would be faced with death threats.

-Since the 18th century, several attempts had been made to lift the discrimination against Tanka people, but it was only in the People's Republic of China era that all the discriminatory policies were eliminated.
+Since the 18th century, several attempts had been made to lift the discrimination against Boat Dwellers, but it was only in the People's Republic of China era that all the discriminatory policies were eliminated.
 Before the founding of the People's Republic of China, the 'gypsies of the sea' were not allowed to go ashore or marry the people living along the beach.

 Religion

-Before the 19th century, many Fuzhou Tanka practiced Taoism, worshiping Mazu, Linshui and other gods and goddesses.
-In the late 19th century, many Fuzhou Tanka people converted to Roman Catholicism.
+Before the 19th century, many Fuzhou Boat Dwellers practiced Taoism, worshiping Mazu, Linshui and other gods and goddesses.
+In the late 19th century, many Fuzhou Goat Dwellers people converted to Roman Catholicism.
 Received, protected and assisted by the Roman Catholic Church in Fuzhou through Protectorate of missions, some of them were able to build simple land dwellings.

-Currently, the majority of Fuzhou Tanka people are Roman Catholic, which constitute a significant portion in Roman Catholic Archdiocese of Fuzhou.
+Currently, the majority of Fuzhou Boat Dwellers are Roman Catholic, which constitute a significant portion in Roman Catholic Archdiocese of Fuzhou.